prescientmoon/shimmeringmoon/README.md

 | `fracture_ray_missed_ex.jpg` | a `9_766_531` score on `Fracture Ray [FTR]` |
 | `antithese_74_kerning.jpg`   | a `9_983_744` score on `Antithese [FTR]`    |
 | `genocider_24_kerning.jpg`   | a `9_724_775` score on `GENOCIDER [FTR]`    |

+The hashes of the output images can often depend on the jacket images the tests were run with.
+This means you will likely have to regenerate the output locally in order to test with your own custom jackets.

 ## Thanks